3 minute read

 After the keytab is generated, add it to the TrueNAS system using Directory Services > Kerberos Keytabs > Add Kerberos Keytab.

-To instruct LDAP to use a principal from the keytab, select the principal from the drop-down
+To instruct LDAP to use a principal from the keytab, use the Kerberos Principal drop down in Directory Services > LDAP > Advanced Mode.

-Configure additional Kerberos parameters in the Directory Services > Kerberos Settings section.
+Additional Kerberos options are in Directory Services > Kerberos Settings.

 Appdefaults Auxiliary Parameters: Define any additional settings for use by some Kerberos applications.
 The available settings and syntax is listed in the [appdefaults] section of krb.conf(5).